The Power of “If” in the Bible

 The Invitation to Repentance

 In certain instances, if is used as an invitation to repentance.
-It serves as a call to turn away from sinful ways and a life of righteousness.
+It serves as a call to turn away from sinful ways and embrace a life of righteousness.
 In 2 Chronicles 7:14, it states, “If my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then I will hear from heaven…” Here, the word “if” presents an opportunity for individuals to change their ways and experience God’s forgiveness and restoration.

 The Condition for Salvation